7th April 2022 - 6 min read

-The EA form provides a summary of the information you’d need to file your taxes seamlessly: total income, EPF contribution, SOCSO contribution, as well as the total monthly tax deduction.
-When filling up the BE form, just add the total amount of the respective categories from the different EA forms, and you’re set.
-Be sure to fill in the present employer’s tax number (also known as E Number) in your BE form.
+Your EA forms will provide a summary of the information that you need to file your taxes seamlessly: total income, Employees’ Provident Fund (EPF) contribution, Social Security Organisation (SOCSO) contribution, as well as monthly tax deduction.
+When filing up your BE form, just add the total amount of the respective categories from the different EA forms, and you’re good to go!
+Be sure to also update your employer’s tax number (E Number) so that it reflects your current employer’s.

 You can still file your taxes, but it’ll just take a bit more work on your end.
 Not having your EA form from your previous employer means you’ll need to find all the required information yourself via your salary slips, EPF, and SOCSO statements from the year of assessment.
 Clearly, this will involve some tedious work, and there is always the likelihood of miscalculations, so do your best to follow up with previous employers before resorting to manual calculations!

 If you really are left with no choice, however, your total income, EPF and SOCSO contributions, as well as your monthly tax deductions (MTD/PCB) can be found in your salary slips.
 Collect all your salary slips from the different employers that you’ve worked with in the year of assessment, and compile these figures.
 Naturally, this gets more cumbersome the more companies you’ve worked with, so be extra cautious here!